Live at the Hollywood Bowl (The Doors album)

 Live at the Hollywood Bowl is the third official live album by the American rock band the Doors, released in May 1987 by Elektra Records.
 The concert was recorded on July 5, 1968, at the Hollywood Bowl in Los Angeles, the Doors' hometown.

-At a length of 22 minutes and 19 seconds, the 1987 album is the Doors' shortest official release.
 A VHS video of the concert was also released, containing 14 songs.
 The full version of the concert, entitled Live at the Bowl '68, was released in October 2012 on CD, LP and Blu-ray Disc.
 A shortened version of the concert is on The Doors - 30 Years Commemorative Edition DVD.

 Recording

-The entire concert was recorded using several cameras and is one of only two professionally recorded live performances of the band in color (the other being Live at The Isle of Wight Festival 1970).
-The Doors' long-time sound engineer Bruce Botnick recorded the concert direct from the soundboard onto an 8-track machine.
+The entire concert was recorded using several cameras and is one of only two live performances of the band that was professionally recorded in color (the other being Live at The Isle of Wight Festival 1970).
+The Doors' longtime sound engineer Bruce Botnick recorded the concert direct from the soundboard onto an 8-track machine.
 The recording of "The End" was used in the film project Feast of Friends, which was not released until November 2014.

-Initial sound problems with Morrison's microphone made the opening song ("When the Music's Over"), as well as three other songs ("Hello, I Love You", "The WASP (Texas Radio and the Big Beat)" and "Spanish Caravan") somewhat distorted.
-This was digitally rectified for the 2012 release by Bruce Botnick, using various clips of Morrison's voice from other recordings, including their 1970 live album "Absolutely Live".
+Problems with Morrison's microphone made the opening song ("When the Music's Over"), as well as three other songs ("Hello, I Love You", "The WASP (Texas Radio and the Big Beat)" and "Spanish Caravan") somewhat distorted.
+This was digitally rectified for the 2012 release by Bruce Botnick, using various clips of Morrison's voice from other recordings, including their 1970 live album Absolutely Live.
 The 2012 edition of the concert also made use of some different camera angles than the version released on video in 1987.